Registrars Committee Western Region bylaws

 The duties of the Program Committee Chair shall be to develop (in consultation with the Regional Chairperson) programs, projects, seminars, etc. of special interest to registrars attending the WMA Annual Meeting or another relevant professional annual meeting.

-Museum Studies Liaison shall serve as a link to the regional museum studies program’s students.
-They shall provide students with information about the RC-WR.
-They will coordinate the graduate students to submit their thesis papers as session proposals for WMA, other professional annual meetings, or at local state conferences.
-Once presented, the students will be asked by the RC-WR Chair to publish their papers in an upcoming newsletter.
-The position shall also connect the students with mentoring registrars in their local region.
+The Museum Studies Liaison shall serve as a link to students of regional museum studies programs.
+They shall provide students with information about RC-WR and encourage them to join as members.
+They will invite and coordinate graduate students to submit their thesis papers as session proposals for WMA annual meetings, local state conferences, and other professional meetings.
+Once presented, the students will be asked by the Regional Chairperson to publish their papers in an upcoming newsletter.
+The Liaison shall also connect museum studies students with mentoring registrars in their local region.